ottokruse/generative-ai-toolkit/README.md

 Traces use the [OpenTelemetry "Span" model](https://opentelemetry.io/docs/specs/otel/trace/api/#span).
 That model works at high level by assigning a unique Trace ID to each incoming request (e.g. over HTTP).
 All actions that are taken while executing that request, are recorded as "span" and will have a unique Span ID.
 Span name, start timestamp, end timestamp, are recorded at span level.

 So, for example, when a user sends a message to an agent, that will start a trace.
-For every action the agent takes, a span is recorded.
+Then, for every action the agent takes to handle the user's request, a span is recorded.
 All these spans share the same trace ID, but have a unique span ID.
-If the agent invokes an LLM or tool, that is recorded as a span.
+For example, if the agent invokes an LLM or tool, that is recorded as a span.
 When the agent returns the response to the user, the trace ends, and multiple spans will have been recorded.
+Often, user and agent will have a conversation that includes multiple turns: the user gives the agent an instruction, the agent asks follow up questions or confirmation, the user gives additional directions, and so forth until the user's intent is fully achieved.
+Each back-and-forth between user and agent, i.e. each turn in the conversation, is a trace and will have a unique trace ID and (likely) include multiple spans.

 In the OpenTelemetry Span model, information such as "the model ID used for the LLM invocation" must be added to a span as attributes.
 The Generative AI Toolkit uses the following span attributes: